neos/fusion-form/README.md

 `
 ```

-It is possible to create field components with label and error rendering
+It is possible to create field components with translated label and error
-and translating.
+rendering.
 The prototype `Neos.Fusion.Form:Neos.BackendModule.FieldContainer`
-is an example for that.
-That implements the markup for the Neos Backend.
+is an example for which implements the required markup for Neos backend modules.

-For the fields that are rendered that way a label is added and translated
+Label are added and translated using the translations from `Neos.Neos:Main`
-with `Neos.Neos:Main` while all validation errors are translated using the
+and validation errors are translated using the source `Neos.Flow:ValidationErrors`
-source `Neos.Flow:ValidationErrors` as translation source.
+as translation source.

 ATTENTION: `Neos.Fusion.Form:Neos.BackendModule.FieldContainer` should
-not be used for frontend code and is not adjustable.
+not be used for frontend code and is not designed to be adjustable at all.
-Instead please create custom versions that implement project specific markup.
+Instead use it as a blueprint to create custom versions that implement
+your project specific markup.

 ```
 renderer = afx`